Sunday Arrival Process

 - Horseback Riding is open to leader participants if slots are available

-- Adults are strongly encouraged to participate in the Airband Competition and may form Leader-Only teams
+- Adults are strongly encouraged to participate in the Airband Competition and are allowed to form Leader-Only teams

 - Skits at the campfire may have adult participants